internet-com/order_tracking/README.md

 # Shop's Baby Sister

-> A tool that Helps managing products, orders, stock, customers & suppliers for small shops
+> A tool that helps managing products, orders, stock, customers & suppliers for small shops

 This project is built on top of Vue js with [Vue Light Bootstrap Dashboard](https://www.creative-tim.com/product/vue-light-bootstrap-dashboard) template.
 The dashboard includes Bootstrap 4, vue-router, chartist, google-maps and several other plugins/components.